Game Management Unit 5A

 Forest Service maps for the Coconino National Forest can be obtained at any Forest Service office, and are very useful.

-Note: This year should be an average year for turkeys, but access may be a problem for the spring season.
+Note: During years with high snowfall access may be a problem for the spring season.
 Many roads are usually closed due to snow levels.
 Contact the Coconino National Forest for more information.

 Overview: Band-tail pigeon exist in low numbers in Unit 5A in the ponderosa pine habitat type.
 Band-tails produce only one young per year.
 In the fall, these birds feed heavily on acorns, and therefore concentrate in areas with high densities of oak trees.